Sorafenib + Doxorubicin for Liver Cancer

 The trial does not specify if you need to stop taking your current medications, but you must stop taking Rifampin or St John's Wort at least 4 weeks before starting the trial.
 If you are on anti-viremic treatment for hepatitis B or C, you can continue those medications, except for interferon.

-How is the drug combination of sorafenib and doxorubicin unique for liver cancer treatment?
+What evidence suggests that the combination of sorafenib and doxorubicin might be an effective treatment for liver cancer?

 Ghassan Abou-Alfa, MD